 The saguaro cactus is an instantly recognizable symbol of the American West.
 They're in all the old westerns and on your favorite classic country star's Nudie suits.
 They're in a Kacey Musgraves song.
-When you think of the desert, you probably think of a giant, starlit sky and a saguaro cactus.
+When you think of the desert, you probably think of a beautiful, starlit sky and a giant saguaro cactus.

 But you can't find saguaros just anywhere.
 The towering cacti only grow in a portion of the United States and Mexico in parts of the Sonoran Desert.
 And if you're looking for a prime spot for saguaro-spotting look no further than the Saguaro National Park in southern Arizona.